tesla3327/michaelnthiessen/src/pages/avoid-mutating-prop-directly/index.md

 ![](https://media.giphy.com/media/7K3p2z8Hh9QOI/giphy.gif)

-If this still didn't fix your problem, or you have questions about this article, please reach out to me on Twitter.
+If this still didn't fix your problem, or you have questions about this chapter, please reach out to me on Twitter.

 I'm always available to help!